Alex Bregman Player Props: Astros vs. Rockies

-The Houston Astros and Alex Bregman (.341 slugging percentage over his past 10 games, including one homer), take on starting pitcher Jake Bird and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.
+The Houston Astros and Alex Bregman, who went 4-for-5 with a home run and two RBI last time out, take on Austin Gomber and the Colorado Rockies at Coors Field, Wednesday at 3:10 PM ET.

-In his most recent appearance, he strung together four hits (going 4-for-5 with a home run and two RBI) against the Angels.
+In his last game, he notched a home run while going 4-for-5 against the Angels.

 Alex Bregman Game Info & Props vs. the Rockies